prodo-dev/prodo/docs/content/02_basics/eslint-plugin.md

 ## Using Prettier

 [Prettier](https://prettier.io/) is a commonly used code formatter.
-To ensure Eslint does not conflict with Prettier, you can use `eslint-config-prettier`.
+To ensure ESLint does not conflict with Prettier, you can use `eslint-config-prettier`.

 ```shell
 npm install --save-dev eslint-config-prettier